Simon's Town: South African Naval Museum

 The South African Naval Museum is a maritime museum, which contains collections and artefacts related to the maritime history of South Africa and the South African Navy.

 Simon's Town Museum

 Simon's Town Museum is a community museum established in 1977 and located in The Residency, a historical building erected by Governor Joachim van Plettenberg in 1777.
 The museum records and preserves all aspects of the history of Simon's Town community.

+Simon's Town Heritage Museum

+Simon's Town Heritage Museum is a house museum established by Zainab Davidson after the Amlay family home was returned following apartheid.
+After Davidson's retirement, nephew Sheribeen Amlay took over the running of the museum.
+Collections include photographs, newspapers, artifacts, ephemera, and genealogical resources for the inhabitants of Simon's Town pre-apartheid.
+Significant collections include those related to the history of Muslim settlement in the region.

 Public art

 In 1985, a statue of Just Nuisance, the only dog ever to be officially enlisted in the Royal Navy, was erected in a position overlooking the harbour.
 The Simon's Town Museum has an exhibition dedicated to his story.